sirsean/jc/README.md

         "username": "",
         "password": ""
     },
+    "client_cert": {
+        "ca_cert": "",
+        "client_cert": "",
+        "client_key": ""
+    },
     "headers": null
 }
 ```

-(Note that if you don't enter in your HTTP Basic Auth or headers, they will
+(Note that if you don't enter in your HTTP Basic Auth or client cert or headers,
-be ignored.)
+they will be ignored.)

 Now you can see your request in the list: